How to Allow Google Chrome to Screen Record on Mac [2025 Updated]

 Alin

-With every new macOS version, Apple brings a new update to ensure privacy and security to its users.
+With every new macOS version, Apple brings a new update to ensure privacy and security for its users.
 Recording your screen is one of such features introduced in macOS version 10.14 (Mojave), 10.15 (Catalina), or later.
-So, the users need to grant access to screen recording apps, including Google Chrome.
+Sometimes, Google Chrome might not have screen recording permission in Mac.
+Thus, the users need to grant Google Chrome screen recording permissions to start recording.

 But what if you don't know how to allow Google Chrome to screen record on Mac?
 No problem.
 Let's explore this write-up to enable screen recording on Chrome, along with recording your screen activities with efficient third-party software!